 Overall Size

 If you’re lucky enough to have ample space on your kitchen countertops, then the overall size of an air fryer may not be your first concern.
-For most kitchens, however, it’s particularly helpful to imagine exactly where your air fryer is going to live — and measuring the dimensions of the space to compare to the dimensions of air fryers you might want to buy.
+For most kitchens, however, it’s particularly helpful to imagine exactly where your air fryer is going to live — and measure the dimensions of the space to compare to the dimensions of air fryers you might want to buy.

 When you’re choosing a space for your air fryer in your kitchen, take into account that the space immediately around an air fryer can get very hot.
-Their fans do an excellent job of circulating hot air, and this means that they tend to vent a lot of heat; don’t plan to put your new appliance next to your Tupperware collection, or in the vicinity of fresh fruits and vegetables.
+Their fans do an excellent job of circulating hot air, and this means that they tend to vent a lot of heat; don’t plan to put your new appliance next to your Tupperware collection or in the vicinity of fresh fruits and vegetables.

 Basket Capacity